mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part2.md

 ## 1 Introduction

 This document is Part 2 of the [Quickstart Guide](/howto/quickstart-guide/).
 Here you will be adding on to the app created in [Part 1: Design in a Responsive Web Profile](/howto/quickstart-part1/).
-If you decided to skip Part 1, you can download a copy of its completed app package in order to start this document right away:
+If you decided to skip Part 1, you can [download a copy of its completed app package](https://www.dropbox.com/s/pw4aonaxvnobmlz/Quickstart_App.mpk?dl=0) in order to start this document right away:

-{{< figure src="PUT IN DOWNLOADABLE PROJECT LINK HERE" >}}

 If you are working on a Mac, please complete [How To Configure Parallels](/howto/general/using-mendix-studio-pro-on-a-mac/) to install Studio Pro on your Mac.